 I am most well versed in UK doctoral formats but am happy to take international clients, convenient time permitting.

 In this session we can tackle an issue in slightly more depth.
 This could be related to your method of synthesising literature, your conceptual or theoretical framework (including exploring the difference between the two), tweaking your abstract to make it exceptional, or making an outstanding graph, chart or infographic.
-This is also the ideal session for a viva preparation, as we can spend a little time discussing your work and then rehearse the viva together.
 We can also use this time to discuss in more detail any social, mental or emotional issues that are blocking your progress and how I can help you move forward with them.

 In this all-day session we can take the time to explore one large or thorny issue in depth, or several issues.
 This could be editing a large section of text together; creating several high-quality graphs, charts or infographics; considering coherence across the chapters/sections of your thesis; ensuring your conceptual or theoretical framework is used coherently; working on referencing issues or learning how to use a reference manager such as Zotero; checking or adding table and figure captions properly so they can be included in an automatic table; improving your literature review to be more critical or logically ordered; or improving your conclusion and implications.
 We can also use this time to discuss in more detail any particularly tricky social, mental or emotional issues that are blocking your progress and how I can help you move forward with them.